What is a Trustee in Bankruptcy?

 If you’re considering bankruptcy and own property, other unprotected assets or might need to pay contributions from your income, your best bet is to make sure the advice you get is accurate, qualified and regulated.

-Here at Aravanis, we have three registered bankruptcy trustees.
+Here at Aravanis, we have three registered trustees.
 You’ll find Andrew Aravanis, Ronil Roy and Alexander Clark listed on AFSA’s bankruptcy trustee registry.

 Will a bankruptcy trustee charge fees?

-Bankruptcy trustees do have fees, but you won’t pay them directly unless you’re seeking an annulment (cancellation) of your bankruptcy or you’ve otherwise agreed to pay your trustee a fee upfront.
+Trustees do have fees, but you won’t pay them directly unless you’re seeking an annulment (cancellation) of your bankruptcy or you’ve otherwise agreed to pay your trustee a fee upfront.

 Instead, some of the available funds in your bankrupt estate will ordinarily cover your trustee’s costs.
 If you don’t earn enough to pay income contributions or the only assets you own are protected in bankruptcy, your estate won’t contain any money.
 This means your trustee won’t recover any of their costs.
 In other words; your trustee won’t be paid.